• Home

 His petherá tapped her head with her finger.
 “Your brains are soft like yogurt.”

 “I’m cooking chicken and potatoes tonight,” Maria yelled after him.
 “Don’t be late.
 It’ll be ready at five.
-And I need you to pick up a tub of feta at the Zeus and Hera on your way home.”
+And I need you to pick up a tub of feta at the Zeus and Hera on your way home.
+I will make spanakopita for the memorial, and I need the feta.”

 The gardener rounded the house at full speed, looking like an Indy race car driver.
 Not wanting to kill the famed mob boss, he veered sharply, and a gust of wind, probably the only gust during the whole fucking day, caught the clippings and showered them on George.
-It was hard to look suave with grass blades fluttering about you, but he never faltered in his practiced nonchalance and escaped up I-45 to the mall, weaving through traffic in his long, lean black Jag, the air conditioner on high, all the vents pointed at his face.
+It was hard to look sophisticated with grass blades fluttering about you, but he never faltered in his practiced nonchalance as he sauntered forward and slid into his long, lean black Jaguar.
+Pressing the accelerator down, he escaped up I-45 to the mall, weaving through traffic, the air conditioner on high, all the vents pointed at his face.

 CHAPTER TWO